ZiyangJiang114/Bank-Marketing-Campaign-Subscription-Prediction/README.md

 ---
 ## Data Source
 - **Dataset:** UCI Machine Learning Repository – Bank Marketing Dataset
-- **Reference Paper:** *Using Data Mining for Bank Direct Marketing: An Application of the CRISP-DM Methodology*
+- **Reference Paper:Using Data Mining for Bank Direct Marketing: An Application of the CRISP-DM Methodology

-The dataset contains information from **17 marketing campaigns** conducted between **2008 and 2010**, with over **79,000 client contacts**.
+The dataset contains information from 17 marketing campaigns conducted between 2008 and 2010, with over 79,000 client contacts.
 The target variable represents whether a client subscribed to a term deposit.

 ---
 ## Methodology (CRISP-DM)